anintel/Display-Top/README.md

-# Display Top, A comphrehensive tool to see what's happening under the hood of your display.
+# Display Top: A Comprehensive Tool to See What's Happening Under the Hood of Your Display

-## Steps to run the tool
+## Steps to Run the Tool
-1. make
+1. `make`
-2. ./build/displayTop
+2. `./build/displayTop`